evanrelf/minecwaft/README.md

 - **Local machine**
   - You have [Nix](https://nixos.org) installed
+  - You have Git installed
   - You have credentials for DigitalOcean and AWS ambiently available
+  - You have the SSH key you want to use added to your running SSH agent

 - **DigitalOcean**
   - You want everything in the `sfo2` region because you're on the west coast